codegaze/codegaze.github.io/_posts/2015-10-17-better-ux-with-ad-block-checker.md

 ---
 layout: post
-title: Better UX for users with ad blockers
+title: Better UX for Users With Ad Blockers
 description: Inform your users about a feature they might miss
 post_description: Inform your users about a feature they might miss.
 categories: [Coding, JS]